s3a-spatialaudio/VISR/doc/userdoc/installation.rst

    Component-based installer for Mac OS X.

-To access the component selection dialog, use the button "Customize" on the "Installation Type" screen (see figure :ref:``)
+To access the component selection dialog, use the button "Customize" on the "Installation Type" screen (see figure :ref:`figure_visr_macos_installer_customize`)

 .. _figure_visr_macos_installer_customize: